 |Passing a school bus when signals are flashing||4||41 mph or more over posted limit||5|

 |Hand-held cellphone use or texting

 |4||Prima Facie speed violation or driving too fast for the conditions||2|

 |Disobeying a traffic signal or stop sign||4||See Violation Codes for a complete list

 |Failure to dim headlights||2|

-A new Nevada law prohibiting hand-held cellphone use and texting while driving is now in effect.
+Nevada law prohibits hand-held cellphone use and texting while driving.
 The fines are $50 for the first offense in seven years, $100 for the second and $250 for the third and subsequent offenses.
 Fines are subject to doubling if the offense occurs in a work zone.

 The first offense is not treated as a moving violation.
 Second and subsequent offenses carry 4 demerit points.
 See Traffic Laws for more.

 If you have accumulated between 3 and 11 points you may have 3 points removed by completing a traffic safety course only if the course is not part of a plea-bargain agreement with a court of law.
 If the course is required to complete a plea bargain with a court, no credit is given.